Artist-Printmaker, Jill Levene's creations bear the fruits of a life lived creatively.

 Her focused ambition rewarded her with a successful career as a free-lance illustrator, senior graphic designer, and marketing coordinator, which allowed her to raise and support a family through her creative talents.

 From her world travels visiting such pinnacles of art as the Rijksmuseum in Amsterdam, Louvre in Paris, Národní Galerie in Praha, Albertina in Vienna, Nasjonalmuseet in Oslo, and more, she has evolved her uniquely distinctive “Inklings”— pen and ink renderings of animals and natural settings.

 Jill's not so recent discovery of New England’s remarkable Folly Cove Fabric Designers of the mid-20th Century pointed her in a new direction—that of block carving and printing on fabric, with the goal of creating usable art that is both functional and practical as well as beautiful and one-of-a-kind for the culinarian and collector alike.
 Now gainfully retired from commercial graphic design, Ms. Levene’s Middle Sister Made creations are bearing the full fruits of a life lived creatively.

-Join Artist in Residence Jill Levene and learn how to carve stamps from rubber blocks and print them on a community mural.
-This event is open to all ages, though those under age 8 should be supervised by an adult as we will be using sharp tools.
+Join Jill Levene and learn how to carve stamps from rubber blocks and print them on a community mural.
+This event is open to all ages.
+Those under age 8 should be supervised by an adult as we will be using sharp tools.